filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

     - Copy the top.go template [^2], and add it to your `/builtin/vXX+1/migration` folder.

     👉 You can take a look at this [Go-State-Types PR as a reference](https://github.com/filecoin-project/go-state-types/pull/258), which added added a simple migration for network version 23.

+## Filecoin-FFI Checklist

+1. Update the `TryFrom<u32>` implementation for `EngineVersion` in `rust/src/fvm/engine.rs`
+    - Add the new network version number (XX+1) to the existing match arm for the network version.

+2. Patch the FVM-dependency (fvm4 and fvm4_shared) in `rust/cargo.toml` to use the newly published Ref-FVM release.
+    -  Add `features = ["nvXX+1-dev"]`.

+You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/454), which added the skeleton for network version 23.

 ## Lotus Checklist